gitbls/1piboot/README.md

 ## Overview

-1piboot leverages the Raspbian Buster rpi-firstboot service to perform early system configuration to help get your Pi up and running quickly, and configured the way you want.
+1piboot leverages the Raspbian Buster *rpi-firstboot* service to perform early system configuration to help get your Pi up and running quickly, and configured the way you want.

 Raspbian runs the rpi-firstboot service during the first boot of the system.
-Under normal circumstances, the service will not run after the first boot, since the script is renamed.
+Under normal circumstances, the service will only run during the first boot.

-Currently it's easiest to install 1piboot (or to leverage rpi-firstboot via your own mechanism) if you either build your new SD card on a Linux system, or do a small amount of SD card post-configuration on a Linux system before booting the SD card.
-Still need to sort out a reasonable, no-prerequisites required method on Windows to do the SD Card installation/configuration.
+Currently you need to install 1piboot (or to leverage rpi-firstboot via your own mechanism) if you either build your new SD card on a Linux system, or do the small amount of 1piboot preparation on a Linux system before booting the SD card.
+Still need to sort out a reasonable, no-prerequisites required method on Windows to do the SD Card installation and     configuration.

 ## Installation and Use